FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 ## Continuous Surround Panning (CSP)

+_!> CSP is only avaible in the Ultimate version of _SPAT Revolution_.

 This Panning Type is available in _Virtual Room_ with 5.0 speakers arrangements.
 It optimizes the render into this arrangement, using circular harmonics.
 This leads to a continuous law, independently of the angle.

 You can found more explanation about it in the [relative paper](http://www.music.mcgill.ca/marlonschumacher/wp-content/uploads/IMWI/literature/Spat1/Craven-Continuous_surround_panning_for_5-speaker_reproduction.pdf).